Advertisement

 These are digital nomads that do visa runs to renew their tourist visas for another 2 to 3 months.

-Beneficiaries have been the more Covid-19 relaxed countries like Mexico and Turkey and the EU which had a covid passport to make it way easier to enter.
+Beneficiaries have been the more Covid-19 relaxed countries like Mexico and and the EU which had a covid passport to make it way easier to enter.

 There is a reason Portugal ranked high for digital nomads over the last 2 years.